— Free UK Property Tool —

 Net Profit = Gross Profit − Tax

 Refurbishment contingency (default 10%) is added to the refurb budget automatically.
 Agent commission applies to the full sale price.
 Legal fees are estimated for both purchase and sale transactions.
+If net profit is thin, model the same property as a BTL or HMO hold post-refurb.
+HMO vs BTL

 CGT vs Income Tax